You want smart political talk without the meltdowns?

 Also, so we're going to play Biden talking about his long discussion.

-JP is reporting that they're expected to be invaded 2022.
+TAP is reporting that they're expected to continue to invade in 2022.

-We've aware of Russia's action for a long time.
+We've aware of Russia's actions for a long time.

-And uh expectation is we're gonna have a long discussion.
+And my expectation is you're going to have a long discussion.

 I want to accept everybody's red line.